MontajMontajdocs

 montaj render runs three stages:

-1. Base video — trims and concatenates source clips via ffmpeg stream-copy.
+1. Normalize + base video — normalize all sources, then trim and prepare source clips.
 Canvas projects (no video track) generate a synthetic black base from overlay durations.

 2. Overlay segments — each JSX overlay is bundled with esbuild, rendered frame-by-frame in headless Chromium, and encoded to lossless FFV1/MKV.
 Segments are rendered at design resolution (1080 x 1920) regardless of output resolution.